yogakhatri/PYQ-UGC-NET/data/source-files-report.md

 ## Parse and Extraction Issues

 All PDFs can be opened.
-Ten files have no usable native text layer and require OCR; the 2015 papers also require OCR because their embedded character maps extract as glyph codes.
+6 files have no usable native text layer and require OCR; the 2015 papers also require OCR because their embedded character maps extract as glyph codes.

 ## Answer-Key Coverage